 Better: Two mobile players can pick up a ball, pass it, receive it, and run it out of reach of half the opposite team.

-Multiplied: A whole mobile team can pick up a ball, pass it, receive it, run it out of reach of half the opposite team and deploy a tackle zones net to counter the remaining half.
+Multiplied: A whole mobile team can pick up a ball, pass it, receive it, run it out of reach of half the opposite team and deploy tackle zones to counter the remaining half.

 A group of players acting synchronously can apply a disproportionate amount of pressure on a similar but less well-organized foe.
 A well-oiled synchronism can be more effective than the opponent’s reactivity to disorganize it.

 Coaching the most efficient roster can also be a major efficiency multiplier.
 That said, the efficiency of a roster varies wildly depending on what it is up against.
-Sad to say, but it also depends whether a coach remembers and brilliantly uses the (sometimes very numerous) skills he picked.
+Sad to say, but it also depends on whether a coach remembers and brilliantly uses the (sometimes very numerous) skills he picked.
 Knowing if your roster has the upper hand is an inexact science relying on rationals and gut feelings.

 Keeping a fighting spirit, especially when facing difficulties, definitely has repercussions on the pitch.
 Napoleon is well-known for his commentary “Combativeness more than numbers decides victory”.
 A coach’s perseverance in accomplishing his goal is an important efficiency multiplier.